Subaru-PFS/pfs_helpdesk_tutorial/docs/03_02_ana_visit.md

 !!! note
     As discussed in [PFS Datamodel Section](00_01_pfs_datamodel.md), each pipeline output file is defined in [`datamodel`](https://github.com/Subaru-PFS/datamodel/tree/master).
 If you have a desperate reason not to use the `butler`, then the Python module from the datamodel repository can be used.
 The module allows you to read/write the pipeline files and is written deliberately to be independent of the LSST stack.

-To use the `butler`, you will need to initiate PFS pipeline environment before launching the Python:
+To use the `butler`, you will need to set up PFS pipeline environment before launching the Python:

 ```
 $ source $WORKDIR/(username)/packages/stack_28/loadLSST.bash